-Expanding on distributed intelligence, Dharmalingam et al.\cite{dharma} propose a multi-LLM framework that allocates models across UAVs, edge servers, and cloud infrastructure for tasks such as real-time inference, anomaly detection, and predictive analytics.
-Meanwhile, Piggot et al.\cite{piggott2023net} introduce Net-GPT, an LLM-enabled offensive chatbot capable of executing MITM attacks in UAV communications, revealing cybersecurity risks in aerial networks.
+Zheng \textit{et~al}.~\cite{lin2023pushing} investigate the use of LLM at the 6G edge and propose a Mobile Edge Computing (MEC) architecture for LLM-based services.
+Tian \textit{et~al}.~\cite{tian2025uavs} systematically review LLM-UAV integration and identify key operational tasks, while Javaid \textit{et~al}.~\cite{10643253} explore LLM-enabled UAV architectures and ways to improve on-board decision making.
+As an extension of distributed intelligence, Dharmalingam \textit{et~al}.~\cite{dharma} propose a multi-LLM framework that distributes models across UAVs, edge servers and cloud infrastructure for tasks such as real-time inference, anomaly detection and predictive analytics.
+Piggot \textit{et~al}.~\cite{piggott2023net} present Net-GPT, an LLM-enabled offensive chatbot capable of executing MITM attacks in UAV communications to detect cybersecurity risks in aerial networks.

-In contrast, other studies focus on strengthening autonomous systems through GAI.
-Andreoni et al.\cite{10623653} explore its role in improving reliability and resilience across UAVs, self-driving vehicles, and robotic platforms.
-Wang et al.\cite{wang2025} review large model (LM) agents, addressing enabling technologies, cooperation mechanisms, and privacy and security challenges in collaborative settings.
+In contrast, other studies focus on the strengthening of autonomous systems through Generative AI (GAI).
+Andreoni \textit{et~al}.~\cite{10623653} investigate the role of GAI in improving the reliability and resilience of UAVs, self-driving vehicles and robotic platforms.
+Wang \textit{et~al}.~\cite{wang2025} investigate Large Model (LM) agents and address technologies, cooperation mechanisms and challenges related to privacy and security in collaborative environments.

-While LLMs have been applied across UAV and wireless domains, a key gap remains in leveraging LLM-guided flight resource allocation to minimize the average AoI in UAWM.
-To bridge this, we propose FRSICL, a novel framework using ICL for real-time UAV decision-making.
-FRSICL jointly optimizes UAV velocity and data collection schedules over a finite horizon, using natural language task prompts derived from sensor logs, and continuously adapts via performance feedback to refine decisions.
+While LLMs are used in many domains of UAVs and wireless systems, there is still a large gap in using LLM-driven flight resource allocation to minimize average AoI in UAWM.
+To address this gap, we propose FRSICL, a novel framework that utilizes ICL for real-time UAV decision making.
+FRSICL optimizes the UAV's velocity and data collection schedules over a finite horizon using natural language task prompts derived from sensor logs and continuously adapts via performance feedback to refine decisions.